 Harriet Nyahe laughs out loud in response to the baffled follow-up question: what is a trotro?
 Nyahe, who is from Ghana, explains that just two years ago, she was still driving the streets of the capital city of Accra, selling tickets for a privately run share taxi.
 While driving around in the trotro—a type of minibus, as it turns out—the 32-year-old Nyahe advertised tickets and sold them directly from the window of the vehicle.
 This was a dangerous and not very lucrative job that she was able to quit once she started her vocational training at the West African Transport Academy (WATA).

 Great interest in vocational training

 Harriet Nyahe is now one of around 140 women who have been trained at WATA as bus or truck drivers.
-The vocational training center was established in 2016 under the auspices of Scania and the German Corporation for International Cooperation (GIZ) and creates new development opportunities for the participants.
+The vocational training center was established in 2016 under the auspices of Scania and Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, a German agency for sustainable development, and creates new development opportunities for the participants.
 With the help of a program designed especially for women, the aim is to improve the overall level of education and training for women, thus promoting gender equality.
-The offer has been well received—but successful graduates must meet the challenge of asserting themselves in the strongly male-dominated transportation industry in African countries.
+The offer has been well received – but successful graduates must meet the challenge of asserting themselves in the strongly male-dominated transportation industry in African countries.
 The demand for training was impressive from the very beginning, recalls the GIZ project manager Johanna Moss: “As early as the first week, we had nearly 400 applicants who were interested in the program.
 There was an enormous demand.”

 400Around 400 women applied during the first week.